Blood test for PMDD on the horizon? johns hopkins launches biomarker study

 Summary

-This study aims to find biological markers in the blood that could help identify women with premenstrual dysphoric disorder (PMDD), a severe form of PMS.
-Researchers will collect blood samples and track mood changes across the menstrual cycle in 500 women—some with PMDD and some without.
-The goal is to better understand what causes PMDD and potentially improve diagnosis.
+This study from Johns Hopkins aims to find epigenetic markers in blood that could help identify premenstrual dysphoric disorder (PMDD).
+Researchers will collect blood samples and track mood changes across the menstrual cycle in 500 women — some with PMDD and some without.
+The goal is to see if certain DNA markers differ between the groups, which could lead to better diagnosis and understanding of the condition.

 Disclaimer